 Now the type of transit (opposition, square, quincunx, trine and so on) will give you an indication as to how this process of transformation will occur.
 There is a false idea that trine=positive, square=negative.
 All the transits occurring in your life are positive in the sense that they are only occurring because you need it and you need to grow.
-The problem is, if you aren’t aware of this growth need, if you don’t look for the reasons and lessons of things, if you feel like a victim of your life events, it just feel excruciating.
-And it’s a circle, as the less aware you are, and the more events are being triggered in order for you to become aware, and so on.
+The problem is, if you aren’t aware of this growth need, if you don’t look for the reasons and lessons of things and if you feel like a victim of your life events, it just feels excruciating.
+And it’s a circle as the less aware you are, the more events are being triggered in order for you to become aware, and so on.

 Now if the transit is challenging (quincunx, square, opposition, conjunction), there is usually a clear before/after cut.
-If you resist the changes (and you will), not so pretty external events can be triggered, in order for you to reflect and integrate the lesson.
-If you are flexible, aware and open to the Universe words, it will be hard and challenging to change but the drama can be lessened.
+If you resist the changes (and you will), not-so-pretty external events can be triggered, in order for you to reflect and integrate the lesson.
+If you are flexible, aware and open to the Universe's words, it will be hard and challenging to change but the drama can be lessened.
 Do note, as an Astrologer, I've tried what I could to "avoid" transits - and here is the answer: You can't avoid it.
 Shut the door, it comes through the window.